san-fernandez/typyn/README.md

 ## Acknowledgements

 We would like to thank the developers of [ttyper](https://github.com/max-niederman/ttyper) for their innovative approach.
-Their project served as a great source of inspiration and helped guide our development process.
+Their project served as a great source of inspiration.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.